What’s the Best Way to Make Iced Coffee at Home?

 4. When it’s done brewing, you should have a nicely chilled carafe full of perfectly diluted iced coffee, ready to pour into a nice tall glass and sip immediately.

 For an extra treat, add simple syrup to the ice cube trays before you put them into the freezer, or freeze cubes of cream to brew a kind of instant iced au lait.
+You can also use leftovers to make coffee ice cubes so your drink will stay cool and strong.
 (Be sure to clean your carafe extra well before the next brew.)

 *Weight is more precise, so a grinder that weighs your coffee is absolutely ideal, but scoops are fine in a pinch.
 Each scoop is about 8 grams of coffee, so get out those calculators!